pieterjanvc/seq2mgs/readme.txt

    * Minimum of 2 I files if no B file
    * Max 1 B file with 1 or more I files
  - sampleName (optional): custom name for the different input files
- - genomeSize (optoinal): The size of each genome in bp (e.g. 3.7e6) if not set or missing values, defaults to value of argument -d.
-	Ths parameter is ignored for background files (B) and can be blank
+ - genomeSize (optional): The size of each genome in bp (e.g. 3.7e6) needed to calculate correct genome coverage.
+If not set or missing values, defaults to value of argument -d.
+The value is left blank for background files (B) or when working with relative abundance (column not needed)

  DEPENDING ON PREFERENCE EITHER
   - relativeAbundance: RA of the file in the final metagenome (0-1).